-Kirriemuir Camera Obscura - one of only four in Scotland - is housed in a purpose-designed turret room in the Barrie Pavilion on Kirrie Hill.
+Kirriemuir Camera Obscura - one of only three in Scotland - is housed in a purpose-designed turret room in the Barrie Pavilion on Kirrie Hill.
 It provides a fascinating glimpse of historic technology and striking views of the surrounding countryside.

 Kirriemuir Camera Obscura was gifted to the town by Sir J M Barrie, the creator of Peter Pan, along with the cricket pavilion in which it is situated and was opened by the author on 7th June 1930

 The Camera Obscura works best on bright sunny days so there will be times when the view will not be at its best due to weather conditions.
-At these times a DVD will be available to view while you enjoy a tea or coffee in Cafe Obscura.

 In the main pavilion, Cafe Obscura serves teas and freshly ground coffee from Sacred Grounds Coffee Company in Arbroath.
 You can also enjoy scones with local jam and clotted cream, Kirriemuir gingerbread, a selection of cakes or strawberry tarts in season.

 The small shop sells cold drinks, ice creams, sweets, crisps and takeaway hot drinks as well as local books and souvenirs.